Display technologies accelerate control room transformation

 Regardless of the type or size of the display, the key design factor is always assisting operators to get the right information synthesis from their handheld device, console monitors, and wall displays.
 Operators are expected to monitor more and more units – across equipment, areas, and networks – with more and more data points.
 Units or targets under management are generally expensive and/or critical and typically have greater functionality and complexity than a couple decades ago.
 The volume of data flowing into control rooms has increased exponentially – which is a challenge for control room designers.

-Atdec designs and manufactures solutions that operators can easily adjust suit them and minimize fatigue.
+Atdec designs and manufactures solutions that operators can easily adjust to promote productivity and avoid fatigue.
 This includes mount solutions for mobile, sit, and sit-to-stand control consoles.
 Atdec routinely consults with control room designers, architects, and construction contractors to ensure mounting solutions are effective, futureproof, and meet environmental standards.